apache/cloudstack-documentation/source/adminguide/networking/network_permissions.rst

    All the network permissions that you have created for the network are listed in the page. |network-permissions.png|

 #.
-Click Add Network Permission icon
+Click Add Network Permission icon.
 Provide the following information:

    -  **Account**: The name of the accounts this network will be shared to.